 For remote access, a serial data link must be supplied.
 The Continuous Monitor module includes the necessary software to operate with a serial data link and the chassis backplane wiring connects the input/output ports to a 25-pin connector on the rear of the chassis.
-This connector resembles an RS-
+To provide serial data transmission, an optional, small, fiber-optic transmitter/receiver module (FOM101) can be supplied, or the more economical MIM101 module for direct RS-232 communication is available.

-232 connector, but it does not provide an RS-232 interface.
-To provide serial data transmission, an optional, small, fiber-optic transmitter/receiver module (FOM101) can be supplied, which consists of standard Hewlett-Packard devices using SMA connectors and packaged by GE into a connector housing.
+The FOM101 consists of standard Hewlett-Packard devices using SMA connectors and packaged by GE into a connector housing.
 This device is simply plugged into the 25-pin connector on the rear of the chassis.
 One means of completing the serial data link is to connect one end of a fiber-optic cable to the small fiber-optic transmitter/receiver module on the rear of the relay chassis and the other end to a commercially available fiber-optic-to-RS-232 converter.
-The RS-232 side of the converter can then be connected to a modem to provide remote access via telephone lines, as shown in Figure 9-2.
+The RS-232 side of the converter can then be connected to a modem to provide remote access via telephone lines, as shown in Figure CM-2.
 Either a "dumb" or a "smart" terminal may be used at the remote site, since no terminal software is required.